Public transport: Bus rapid transit and guided busway

-Bus rapid transit (BRT) is a term used for buses operating on dedicated right-of-way, much like a light rail; resulting in a higher capacity and operating speed compared to regular buses.
+Bus rapid transit (BRT) is a term used for buses operating on a dedicated right-of-way, much like a light rail; resulting in a higher capacity and operating speed compared to regular buses.

-A Guided bus capable of being steered by external means, usually on a dedicated track or roll way that excludes other traffic, permitting the maintenance of schedules even during rush hours.
+A guided bus is capable of being steered by external means, usually on a dedicated track or roll way that excludes other traffic, permitting the maintenance of schedules even during rush hours.